andrewmfiorillo/gop/README.md

 ## FAQs

-**Does `p` download the source each time I activate or install a version?**

-Nope. `p` stores the source for each of the versions installed, allowing for quick activations between already-installed versions.

 **How do I get this working on Windows?**

 No Windows support planned at the moment, PRs are always welcomed!